NatWest Interest Only Mortgage Criteria

 Interest only mortgage when mortgage deal has come to an end: You could access lower interest rates and smaller monthly payments if you switch your mortgage provider.
 If your initial mortgage deal has come to an end, you could explore your NatWest interest only mortgage options to get a better deal.

 Release equity in your home: If you need to access a substantial amount of money, you could remortgage your property with an interest only mortgage.

 - Consolidate other existing debts.

 Remortgaging with a NatWest interest only mortgage may be a good low cost way of paying for a new home project.

 There is not one definitive set of requirements for an interest only mortgage, as the criteria will change from lender to lender.
 However, it is likely that you will need the following to access an interest only mortgage:

 - A repayment vehicle strategy: Lenders will need the outline of your repayment strategy to demonstrate how you will repay the mortgage at the end of the term.
-A repayment vehicle strategy could be the sale of your existing property.
+What is acceptable to a lender as a repayment strategy will vary, but investments such as a stocks and shares ISA may be an option.
+Some but not all lenders will except a repayment vehicle strategy as the sale of your existing property.

 - A low loan to value (LTV): Lenders often will only lend up to a certain percentage of the value of the property.
 The majority of lenders are reluctant to lend more than 75% LTV.
 It is possible to access higher LTV through intermediaries such as professional brokers.